Agile Alliance Board Members

 Paul has been involved with the Agile20XX Conference since 2007 and had the privilege of being the Agile2015 Conference Chair.
 He lives near London, England, and relaxes by being a geek, watching the Red Sox, taking photos, playing musical instruments of various types, and hanging out with his family.

 Today, as an Agile coach, Victor helps teams and companies leverage of Agile processes and values to better deliver products.
-He is also on the frontline of selling Agile projects, which has gave him insights about how to build contracts to support this different way of working.
+He is also on the front line of selling Agile projects, which has given him insights about how to build contracts to support this different way of working.

 Victor is a co-founder of Lambda3.
 The company’s vision is to improve the software development discipline wherever they act, sharing their vision of quality and care for the profession.
 It aspires to create an organization where participation, responsibility, and transparency are keys to success, and a democratic workplace where everyone thrives.